davidetorre92/AquaNet/README.md

 ## Results of the experiments
 The results of our experiments are stored in the directory ```results/```.
 We provided the outputs both in ```.pickle``` and ```.xlsx``` format.

-- ```eda.xsls```
+- ```eda.xlsx```
-    A file containing global metrics of the graphs in the dataset.
-These metrics are S - the number of nodes; L - the number of directed interactions or links; C - the connectivity value (C := L/S^2); B/N - the ratio between the basal nodes (the one that have zero in degree) and all the nodes of the graph; det/N - the ratio between the other compartmenrs and all the nodes in the graph; clustering - the average local undirected clustering coefficient.
+    A file containing global metrics of the food webs in the dataset.
+These metrics are S - the number of nodes; L - the number of directed interactions or links; C - the connectivity value (C := L/S^2); B/N - the ratio between the basal nodes (the one that have zero in degree) and all the nodes of the food web; det/N - the ratio between the other compartmenrs and all the nodes in the food web; clustering - the average local undirected clustering coefficient.

 - ```core_and_periphery_size.xlsx```
-    The cells contain the size of each core/periphery structure - i.e. the number of nodes of that graph beloning to the given structure and the number of vertices of the whole graph.
+    The cells contain the size of each core/periphery structure - i.e. the number of nodes of that food webs beloning to the given structure and the number of vertices of the whole food webs.

 - ```node_classification_core_periphery_dataframe.xlsx```
     For each node the classification in the node and periphery structure as well as their type (either living compartment - ECO = 1, or other compartment - ECO = 2).

 - ```generality_vulnerability_living_nodes.xlsx```
-    For each node in each graph, the structure it belongs to and the value of generality and vulnerability.
+    For each node in each food webs, the structure it belongs to and the value of generality and vulnerability.

 - ```motif_representation.xlsx```
-    The z-score value of each motif for each graph in the dataset.
+    The z-score value of each motif for each food webs in the dataset.
 Each value is evaluated with an ensamble of 50 randomized graph with the swap algorithm.

 - ```motif_representation_table.xlsx```
     A schematic representation of the z-score profile: an up-arrow means that the motif is over-represented, a down-arrow means that the motif is under-represented, a minus means that the motif is not present in the dataset nor in the random ensamble.